Funimation Logo

 1994 – 1996

-The platform’s first emblem was nicknamed “Texas Shapes” and “The Lone Star” because it contains one white star – the same as the flag of the American state of Texas.
-There is a red circle behind the five-pointed shape and a blue rectangle just behind them.
+The platform’s first emblem was nicknamed “Texas Shapes” and “The Lone Star” because it features one white star, the same as the flag of the American state of Texas.
+There is a red circle behind the five-pointed shape and a blue rectangle just behind it.
 In the animated version, they are three-dimensional, and in a static form, they become two-dimensional.
-On the right is the text containing the name of the company.
-The inscription is made in jagged black letters, the font of which resembles a handwritten one.
+On the right is the text containing the company name.
+The inscription is written in jagged black letters, the font resembling handwriting.

 1996 – 2004

-In 1996, the company had a new logo known as “The Lone Star II.”
-It contains the same set of shapes in the previous version, but the rectangle and circle have acquired a light gradient.
-The words “Funimation Productions” were initially located to the right of the picture, and after a few years, moved down.
+In 1996, the company introduced a new logo, “The Lone Star II.”
+It contains the same set of shapes as the previous version, but the rectangle and circle have acquired a light gradient.
+The words “Funimation Productions” were initially positioned to the right of the picture and, after a few years, moved down.
 The font has also changed: the designers have made it smoother and more legible.

 2004 – 2005